 CHIP and Medicaid for children are government health care programs dedicated to providing coverage to resident who are eligible for Medicaid benefits.
 However, the Children’s Health Insurance Program exists to provide coverage to children whose families may have too much income to qualify for Medicaid but still need help affording health care.
 Even if the parents in family do not have Medicaid eligibility children can still apply for CHIP.
 Once children are enrolled in CHIP, they are free to see any medical provider who is in-network with IL CHIP.

-For more details on eligibility requirements for children to sign up for Medicaid, download our our free guide and review the comprehensive information on applying successfully.
+For more details on requirements, download our free guide and review the comprehensive information.